steff880/MS3-MyRecipeBook/README.md

         - Use the buttons to:

-            - Add new ingredient field, in order to insert every ingredient of the recipe.
+            - Add a new ingredient field, to insert every ingredient of the recipe.
-            - Add new step from the method.
+            - Add a new step from the method.
             - Cancel and go back.
             - Submit the form by clicking the **add recipe button**.